Novated Lease Australia: A Complete Beginner’s Guide by Novated Finance Australia

 2. Select a Vehicle

-Choose a vehicle that suits your needs and budget.
-Consider factors such as purchase price, running costs, and expected depreciation.
+Choose a car that suits your needs and budget.

 3. Obtain Financing